Yao Chen: Activism

+In 2012, Yao was named the UNHCR's Honorary Patron for China and has visited refugees in places including the Philippines, Thailand, Somalia, Sudan and Ethiopia.
+The number of her Weibo followers during the visit increased dramatically.
+In 2013, she was named the first UNHCR goodwill ambassador in China.
 Yao was among the recipients of the 2016 Crystal Award for her work on behalf of the U.N. refugee agency in raising awareness of the world refugee crisis.
 The same year, she was selected as one of the "Young Global Leaders" in 2016 by the World Economic Forum.
 Yao was also awarded the Top Influence Award at the You Bring Charm to the World award ceremony.
+For Yao’s works and impacts in Asia and the world, she was received 2023 Asia Game Changer Award from Asia Society.